 An excellent place to get affordable wand supplies is your local hardware store.
 You can buy copper, brass, or steel wire in a variety of different thicknesses.
 Go for the thinner wires as much as possible because they’re easier to bend around the wood.
 Nuts, bolts, and pipe fittings can be “screwed” onto the shaft of your wand.
 You can also create interesting designs on your wand with furniture tacks and small nails.

 Many witches like to add crystals to the ends of their wands.
 You can find small crystal points at your local rock shop.
 Use wire to wrap the base of the stone and attach it to the end of your wand.
-You might want to use some heavy duty glue to secure the stone to the wood.
-Some crystal points have holes drilled through them, which make them very easy to attach to the end of your wood with wire.
+You might want to use some heavy-duty glue to secure the stone to the wood.
+Some crystal points have holes drilled through them, which makes them very easy to attach to the end of your wood with wire.